FoundationDB/fdb-kubernetes-operator/docs/manual/technical_design.md

 ### StartBackup

 The `StartBackup` subreconciler is responsible for starting a backup.
-If a backup is supposed to be running, but the database status reports no ongoing backup, this will run an `start` command in `fdbbackup`.
+If a backup is supposed to be running, but the database status reports no ongoing backup, this will run the `start` command in `fdbbackup`.

 ### StopBackup

 The `StopBackup` subreconciler is responsible for stopping a backup.
-If a backup is not supposed to be running, but the database status reports an ongoing backup, this will run a `stop` command in `fdbbackup`.
+If a backup is not supposed to be running, but the database status reports an ongoing backup, this will run the `stop` command in `fdbbackup`.

 ### ToggleBackupPaused

 The `ToggleBackupPaused` subreconciler is responsible for pausing and unpausing a backup.
-Pausing a backup means that the backup will be be configured in the cluster, but the backup agents will not do any work.
-If the desired state of the backup is `Paused`, and the backup is not paused, this will run a `pause` command in `fdbbackup`.
-If the desired state of the backup is `Running`, and the backup is paused, this will run a `resume` command in `fdbbackup`.
+Pausing a backup means that the backup will be configured in the cluster, but the backup agents will not do any work.
+If the desired state of the backup is `Paused`, and the backup is not paused, this will run the `pause` command in `fdbbackup`.
+If the desired state of the backup is `Running`, and the backup is paused, this will run the `resume` command in `fdbbackup`.

 ### ModifyBackup

 The `ModifyBackup` command ensures that any properties that can be configured on a live backup are configured to the values in the backup spec.
-This will run a `modify` command in `fdbbackup` to set the properties from the spec.
+This will run the `modify` command in `fdbbackup` to set the properties from the spec.

-Currently this only supports the `snapshotPeriodSeconds` property.
+Currently, this only supports the `snapshotPeriodSeconds` property.

 ### UpdateBackupStatus (again)